Vccentric/React-Quiz/README.md

 # React-Quiz
 This is a simple multiple choice quiz application built with React.js and Redux.js.

-This is currently a work in progress.
+Here is a link to a [Demo](https://vccentric.github.io/React-Quiz/).